Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Experiments

-Table~\ref{tab:q1} shows the quantitative evaluation results of ``Smile'', ``Gender'', and ``Age'' attributes editing results.
-For the FID score, our models achieve comparable performance with all three attributes' baselines.
-Specifically, our TT-GNeRF (S) obtains the best FID scores for both the ``Gender'' and ``Age'' attributes and achieves a comparable score with TransEditor for the ``Smile'' attribute.
-Moreover, our models are competitive with the baselines on CA. For example, TT-GNeRF (E) achieves 86.00, compared to 79.90 of StyleFlow, and 76.73 of TransEditor for the ``Gender'' attribute.
-However, for the ``Age'' attribute, both models are worse than the previous baselines.
-We guess this is because the 3D-Aware GAN has worse disentanglement than the 2D method, especially for the ``Age'' attribute.
-Table~\ref{tab:q1} shows that our models outperform previous methods on both aMP and FRS metrics for the three attributes.
-Specifically, for the ``Smile'' attribute, our TT-GNeRF (S) achieve 1899.6 aMP and 0.812 FRS scores, which are better than 1484.0 aMP and 0.464 FRS scores of LiftedGAN, 1347.4 aMP, and 0.587 FRS scores of DiscoFaceGAN.
+Table~\ref{tab:q1} presents the quantitative evaluation results of ``Expression'', ``Gender'', and ``Age'' attributes editing.
+Our models achieve comparable performance to baselines for all three attributes regarding FID scores.
+Specifically, our TT-GNeRF (S) achieves the best FID scores for the ``Gender'' and ``Age'' attributes and a comparable score to TransEditor for the ``Expression'' attribute.
+Our models are also competitive with the baselines in terms of CA. For instance, TT-GNeRF (S) scores 98.2 for the ``Gender'' attribute, compared to 79.9 for StyleFlow and 96.3 for TransEditor.
+However, both models perform worse than the previous baselines for the ``Expression'' attribute.
+Table~\ref{tab:q1} shows that our models outperform previous methods on both aMP and FRS metrics for all three attributes.
+Specifically, our TT-GNeRF (S) achieves an aMP score of 1870.4 and an FRS score of 0.829 for the ``Expression'' attribute, outperforming LiftedGAN, which scores 1484.0 in aMP and 0.464 in FRS, as well as DiscoFaceGAN, which scores 1347.4 in aMP and 0.587 in FRS.

-Overall, our qualitative and quantitative results demonstrate the effectiveness of face attribute editing and the superior 3D consistency of the multiple-view for editing results.